 Federal Legislative Jurisdiction

 Legislative jurisdiction is the authority to make and enforce laws.
-This topic concerns the transfer of the states legislative jurisdiction to the United States (cessions) and the return of that legislative jurisdiction to the state (retrocessions).
+A transfer of the state's legislative jurisdiction to the United States is a cession, and the return of that legislative jurisdiction to the state is a retrocession.
 This is a highly specialized area of law and the reader should not consider this overview to be complete or universal in its applicability or legal advice.
 The Commission can assist the public in determining the degree of state and federal legislative jurisdiction over a specific federal parcel, but it cannot provide advice on the legal implications of that status.
 For that, you must consult your own attorney.

 Historically there have been many times when federal officials wanted the authority to enforce state civil and criminal law on federal lands.
 This is especially true in areas such as military reservations and national parks which can be far from local law enforcement resources and require special administration.
 In these situations, the state has often ceded (transferred) to the federal government its legislative authority on the property.
 The Legislature has delegated to the Commission the power to make cessions and accept retrocessions when requested by the United States.